DH Lawrence - the Kiowa ranch cookbook...

 Danish sweet bacon and apple or "Æbleflæsk" - Fry bacon until crisp, remove and fry sliced apples in the bacon juice, adding sugar to caramelise.
 Serve with homemade bread.
 His Danish companions taught Lawrence to cook this old Danish favourite³.
 Del Monte ranch had a surfeit of apples, which were used to feed their pigs (or to use the American term, "hogs").
 There was lots of bacon courtesy of the same Del Monte hogs.
 I've made this myself with this years leftover garden apples and it is delicious with a slice of homemade sourdough bread.

-Home brew cider - Mash up the apples and strain the juice through muslin cloth (or failing that a pair of Frieda's old stockings!).
-Lawrence made cider from the left over apples.
+Home brew cider - Mash up the apples and strain the juice through muslin cloth (or possibly a pair of Frieda's old stockings!).
+Lawrence made cider with the leftover apples from the ranch's large orchard.
 It is not clear if he also fermented it into "hard cider" as the Americans call alcoholic cider.
 The unfermented apple juice would not last very long without refrigeration which they definitely did not have.

 Home-baked bread done in the outdoor wood-fired adobe clay oven.
 The local Indians built the oven and showed Lawrence how to use it.
 Also living at Kiowa was Lawrence's long-term admirer Dorothy Brett.
 She explains...
 "After lunch, the Indian women show you how to bake in the Indian oven.
 We collect wood for them, while they make a big fire inside the oven.
 This they let burn for at least half an hour, until it burns down to red ashes.
 These are then raked out, and the inside of the oven is swabbed with a damp cloth on the end of a stick.
 The bread is put in on the end of a long, flat shovel.
 The bread you have ready, having prepared it over night.